-In the United States, half of all pregnancies are unplanned.
-If looking at all of the options and deciding what to do feels overwhelming, talk with a spouse, partner, and/or people close to you and consult a doctor to discuss the available options.
+Almost half of all pregnancies in the United States are unplanned according to the Centers for Disease Control and Prevention.
+If you become pregnant unexpectedly, looking at all of the options and deciding on what to do can be very overwhelming.
+Talk with a spouse, partner, or people close to you and consult with a doctor to help guide your decision.

-After an abortion, a woman can have some cramping.
-A woman should not have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
-Heavy menstrual-like bleeding and blood clots are common as the woman’s body is emptying the uterus.
+You may have some cramping after an abortion.
+You shouldn’t have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
+Heavy menstrual-like bleeding and blood clots are common.
 The clinic will give specific instructions about the amount of bleeding and how long it may last.

 Abortion Pill (RU-486)

-With drug-induced abortion, bleeding is common for up to four weeks.
+Bleeding for up to four weeks after a drug-induced abortion is common.
 A doctor visit is required, and an ultrasound is usually performed to ensure the abortion is complete and that all contents in the uterus have been removed.

-You can set guidelines to work for you.
-You can decide what kinds of parents are right to raise your child.
-They can be involved with the pregnancy along with you or not.
-The positive side to having the adoptive parents involved from early on is that you will get to know them and therefore be able to determine if they will provide an upbringing that you support.
+The positive side to having the adoptive parents involved from early on is that you'll get to know them.
+This will help you determine if they'll provide an upbringing that you support.

 As a prospective parent, you must accept the responsibility of raising a child.
 It's important to assess whether you and your spouse or partner can financially and emotionally handle this life-changing decision.
 There are many resources available to new parents regarding childcare, child support, and education.
 Using the available resources will help you with your decision.